TareUhhhhhh/pe-projects/projects/layout-theme-challenge-tara/README.md

 You READ it.
 "Read Me!"

-When you first get to a project, this is the "how to" for getting set up and helpful instruction on how to parse the file structure and get thigns up and running.
+When you first get to a project, this is the "how to" for getting set up and helpful instruction on how to parse the file structure and get things up and running.

 ## Requirements